billsix/cprogrammingbook/doc/07-Preprocessor.rst

 anything other than the very basic features have proved to be a problem: it's hard to port them.

-The primary job of the Standard was to define the behaviour of the preprocessor in line with common practice; this has been done and will not surprise anyone who was familiar with Old C.
+The primary job of the Standard was to define the behavior of the preprocessor in line with common practice; this has been done and will not surprise anyone who was familiar with Old C.
 The Standard has gone further, amid an element of controversy, and